 The Futhark compiler is a significant body of code with a not entirely straightforward design.
+The main source of documentation is the Haddock comments in the source code itself.
+You can generate hyperlinked reference documentation by running stack haddock or cabal haddock, depending on your preference of build system.
+There is also possibly-outdated documentation on Hackage

-The main reference is the documentation of the compiler internals that is automatically generated by Haddock.
-If you feel that it is incomplete, or lacks an explanation, then feel free to report it as an issue on the GitHub page.
+If you feel that the documentation is incomplete, or something lacks an explanation, then feel free to report it as an issue on the GitHub page.
 Documentation bugs are bugs too.

-The Futhark compiler is built using Stack.
+The Futhark compiler is usually built using Stack.
 It's a good idea to familiarise yourself with how it works.
 As a starting point, here are a few hints: